What To Eat Before A Run So You Can Go the Distance

 Of course, you will also be fueling during these activities, which is a whole other ballgame.

-For great information on fueling during a half marathon, check out our article: Do I Need To Fuel During A Half Marathon?
+For a full guide on fueling during a half marathon, check out this guide: Do I Need To Fuel During A Half Marathon?
 Fueling Strategy Explained.

 Waffles covered in maple syrup.